 DevOpsDays Boston 2019 will take place on Monday, September 23rd and Tuesday, September 24th at the Cyclorama at the Boston Center for the Arts, a unique venue on the National Register of Historic Places.
 We hope that you’ll join us for another year of the conference that brings development and operations together.

-DevOpsDays Boston 2018 is currently accepting long session, short session, and tutorial/workshop talk proposals from interested speakers.
-Our programming is focused on three goals:
+DevOpsDays Boston 2019 is currently accepting long session, short session, and tutorial/workshop talk proposals from interested speakers.

 - Privacy/data security

 - Large-scale container deployment

 - Test design and automated testing

 We will also accept submissions on perennially popular technical topics from previous DevOpsDays:

 - Containerization (incl.
 Docker/Moby, unikernels)